enonic/app-rss/README.md

 The App adds:
 * one content type
 * one page controller
+* a filter to insert RSS meta data

 ## Building and deploying

 There are three options.
-One is to simply download the app [JAR file](http://repo.enonic.com/public/com/enonic/app/rss/0.9.0/rss-0.9.0.jar) and move it to the XP installation's `$XP_HOME/deploy` folder.
+One is to simply download the app [JAR file](http://repo.enonic.com/public/com/enonic/app/rss/0.10.0/rss-0.10.0.jar) and move it to the XP installation's `$XP_HOME/deploy` folder.

 Or you can build this app with gradle.
 First, download the zip file of this repo.
 Unpack it locally.
 In the terminal, from the root of the project, type `./gradlew build`.
 On Windows, just type `gradlew build`.
 Next, move the JAR file from `build/libs` to your `$XP_HOME/deploy` directory.
 This app will now be available to add to your websites through the Content Studio admin tool in Enonic XP.